 Common Name: Sauwi

-Panicum sonorum is a Annual up to 1.00 metres tall.
+Panicum sonorum is an annual plant that can grow up to 1.00 metres tall.

 It has edible uses.

 Southern N. America - Northern Mexico.

 We have almost no information on this species and do not know if it will be hardy in Britain.
 It is cultivated on a small scale in south-western N. America for its edible seed, there is at least one named variety[

 ].
 The plant has a long growing season and may not produce a crop on tough soils[

 ].
 The following notes are based on the general needs of the genus.

 Prefers a moderately fertile well-drained soil in full sun[

 Seed - cooked or ground into a powder and used as a flour for making tortillas etc[